-I think that compilation is better than interpretation for almost all use cases - that is to say, almost all software should be written in a compiled language.
-The main reason I think this is because interpretation is dynamic linking.
+I think that almost all software should be written in a compiled language.
+The main realization that led to me deciding this is that interpretation is dynamic linking.

-There are a few articles against dynamic linking that have helped me form this opinion:
+There are a few articles against dynamic linking that have helped me form my opinion against it:

 whoever this person is

 In summary, the benefits of dynamic linking are way over-hyped and don't actually justify the massive complexity of having libraries installed separately, locating them at runtime, worrying about library vesions and conflicts...